weixinttt/HugIpuNet/README.md

 # HugIpuNet
-The code will be uploaded when the paper is accepted
+The concrete code will be uploaded when the paper is accepted